-The main Prague shopping area runs down Wenceslas Square, along Na Příkopě and into Republic Square.
+The main Prague shopping area runs down Wenceslas Square, along Na Příkopě street, and into Republic Square.
 Around the Old Town Square and in the Lesser Town small stores sell art, crystal and tourist souvenirs.
-Pařížská has luxury international boutique shops.
+Pařížská street has luxury international boutique shops.

 |Around the Old Town Square there are small shops selling Bohemia Crystal, arts and crafts and tourist souvenirs, along with international boutique shops.
 Market stalls are erected at various times throughout the year (at Christmas, Easter and for festivals).
 These stock hand-crafted and seasonal products.|